ahmed3bead/cakephp-4-lte/README.md

 ### View Blocks

-There are 3 Blocks where you can extend your theme.
+There are 3 Blocks where you can extend your CakeLteTheme.

 - **css**